The Passionate Pilgrim (1921 film)

 The Passionate Pilgrim is a 1921 American drama silent film directed by Robert G. Vignola and written by Samuel Merwin and George DuBois Proctor.
 The film stars Matt Moore, Mary Newcomb, Julia Swayne Gordon, Tom Guise, Frankie Mann, Rubye De Remer and Claire Whitney.
 The film was released on January 2, 1921, by Paramount Pictures.

+Plot

+The character of Henry Calverly goes to prison in order to protect his mother who killed her husband.